-S4-EP2: Emily Moore on Vulnerability, Living, and Becoming a Cancer Survivor
+S4-EP2: Emily Moore on Vulnerability, Life, and Becoming a Cancer Survivor

 The hard stop of death is something those of us beyond midlife are trying to wrap our minds around.
 But what if you’re in your early 40s?
 Debbie interviews her 43-year-old niece, Emily Moore, about what she’s learned about life after a brutal course of chemotherapy to eradicate breast cancer.